 Built around the time of the Civil War, its prominent position at the end of the pier made it a natural backdrop for artists painting harbor pictures.
 Finally in the early 1930s, while critiquing a group of students’ pictures, several of which featured the little red shack, Lester Hornby, using a term often employed by French students to describe frequently painted sites, exclaimed, “What – Motif No. 1 again!”
 His fateful words stuck and since then the little red shack has been referred to as “Motif No. 1.”

-And for the past 65 years, Rockport has held a festival called 'Motif No. 1 Day.
-In 2017 it will be held on May 20.
+And for the past six decaes, Rockport has held a festival called 'Motif No. 1 Day.
+In 2018 it was scheduled to be held on May 19.
 (Learn more about it here.)

 History of Motif No. 1

 The shack was originally built circa 1884-85, according to L.M.
 Vincent in In Search of Motif No. 1: The History of a Fish Shack.
 Today’s Motif (or “Motive,” as the locals call it) is actually a replica.
-It was rebuilt by Rockport after the Blizzard of ’78 destroyed the first one.
+Rockport rebuilt it after the Blizzard of ’78 destroyed the first one.

 Motif No. 1 was first used for storing gear and fish.
 In the 1890s, the U.S. Naval fleet began to summer in Sandy Bay.
-The great battleships sent out launches to bring tourists to the ships, and visits by the 'Great Fleets' became one of the premier summer events on the North Shore.
+The great battleships sent out launches to bring tourists to the ships.
+Visits by the 'Great Fleets' became a premier summer event on the North Shore.
 Advertisements in Boston suggested people rendezvous next to the 'fish shack on the rocks' to catch a launch to the ships, according to Leslie D. Bartlett in a 1998 Gloucester Times column.